duneanalytics/docs/docs/learning/how-tos/dune-ai-prompt-engineering.md

 Dune AI offers a range of capabilities, especially suited for blockchain analytics.
 Key features include:

-- Parsing smart contracts to extract functions, variables, and more.
+- Parsing smart contracts addresses and identifying the relevant functions and their tables.
-- Identifying and categorizing project names within blockchain data.
+- Identifying and categorizing project names and mapping them to their respective contract tables and spells (expertly curated datasets)
-- Analyzing transaction patterns and detecting anomalies.
+- Identifying token symbols and injecting their contract addresses and correct contract tables.
-- Generating insights from blockchain data trends.
+- Injected your wallet address (when linked in profile) to provide personalized insights and analytics.

 ## Example Prompts